omodolapovictorb/zuriPythonBackend/Task5/Readme.md

 ## Instructions
-Following the Introduction to Django Session, Downlaod and install python on your machine.
+Following the Introduction to Django Session, Download and install python on your machine.
 When you do, create your first django project and also your first application,

 Create a repo for it on Github and push the project there.
 Submit the url to your github repo